 To me the main attraction here is not the university building itself but rather the more than a century old Librairie philosophique J. Vrin, as far as I know the best philosophical bookshop in the world.
 Today the interior of the shop is refurnished and differing genres and subcategories of books displayed at different places.
 Not so when I first discovered this shop forty years ago.
 Back then the classification principle was very simple.
 In ordinary bookstores the offer is divided into sections such as history, crime, cookbooks.
-When entering Vrin you first saw d'Alamabert, Althusser and Aristote editions and then, at the end of a long winding range of shelfs, Voltaire, Weber and Wittgenstein next to the exit door.
+When entering Vrin you first saw editions of d'Alamabert, Althusser and Aristote and then at the end of a long winding range of shelfs Weber, Wittgenstein and Voltaire next to the exit door.
 Names of great men was the only classification principle.
 Somehow characteristic of the Latin Quarter where so many streets and squares, meeting rooms in the universities and so on are named according to the same "primitive classification" principle, to use the Durkheimians' term.

-At the time of our walk, late November 2018, the display in one of Vrin's windows illustrates the advantages of such a bookshop (and such publishers, Vrin is also a publishing house).
+At the time of one of our earlier pilgrimage walks, in late November 2018, the display in one of Vrin's windows illustrated the advantages of such a bookshop (and such publishers; Vrin is also a publishing house).
 A front figure in modern French intellectual history was Georges Canguilhem, philosopher of physiology and medicine, occupying central institutional positions as, i.a., Inspecteur Générale for the philosophy discipline, and the "patron" for a very large number of significant doctoral theses, such as that of Michel Foucault - as well as for Pierre Bourdieu's never accomplished thesis.
 Canguilhem was kind of a godfather for Foucault's and Bourdieu's generation and of importance to anyone who tries to understand those influential so called post-structuralists.
 In countries where French traditions are less well known Canguilhem is remembered only as a specialist in the history of medicine, mostly because of his widely read and much translated book on the reflex concept.
-The array of books by and on Canguilhem displayed in Vrin's window gives a visual affirmation of his importance.
-The presence of all these books also illustrates the admirable French habit not to kill essential literature when it goes out of print but to continuously produce new editions, collected works and commentaries.
+The array of books by and on Canguilhem displayed in Vrin's window gave a visual affirmation of his importance.
+The presence of all these books also illustrated the admirable French habit not to kill essential literature when it goes out of print but to continuously bless the public with new editions, collected works and commentaries.